TRaSH-Guides/Guides/docs/Sonarr/Tips/Disable-authentication-sonarr-v4-beta.md

 # Sonarr V4 Mandatory Authentication
+!!! danger "**Warning: This is ONLY to be used if you have an external authentication service.
+Most top level indexers and trackers are now requiring authentication in front of Sonarr.
+Disabling authentication with no third party solution may result in issues with connection to your indexers or trackers**"

 With the beta release of Sonarr V4, if your sonarr instance is accessible externally you are now required to add authentication to your Sonarr instance.